All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 24-Hour Blood Pressure Profile

-Ambulatory blood pressure monitoring (ABPM) provides a more comprehensive assessment than office BP measurements.
+Ambulatory blood pressure monitoring (ABPM) provides a more thorough assessment than office BP measurements.
 A dedicated ABPM substudy of semaglutide found that the drug reduces blood pressure throughout the 24-hour period, including during nighttime hours.
 This is important because nocturnal hypertension and the absence of normal nighttime BP dipping are independent cardiovascular risk factors.
 Semaglutide appeared to restore a more normal dipping pattern in some patients, though the sample sizes in these substudies were relatively small .

 Pulse Pressure and Arterial Stiffness

-Beyond mean blood pressure, research has examined semaglutide's effects on pulse pressure (the difference between systolic and diastolic BP) and arterial stiffness.
-Elevated pulse pressure and arterial stiffness are independent cardiovascular risk factors that reflect vascular aging and atherosclerotic burden.
+Beyond mean blood pressure, research has examined semaglutide's effects on pulse pressure (the difference between systolic and diastolic BP) and arterial stiffness. improved pulse pressure and arterial stiffness are independent cardiovascular risk factors that reflect vascular aging and atherosclerotic burden.

 Pulse wave velocity (PWV) studies in human subjects receiving semaglutide have demonstrated reductions in central arterial stiffness.
 A 12-week study measuring carotid-femoral PWV showed a significant reduction with liraglutide (structurally related to semaglutide), and subsequent data with semaglutide have corroborated this finding .